 There are three alignment patterns in the Grape output image: two adjacent to the vertical edges and one at the center.
 The picture almost wholly obscures the center pattern, and only its top and bottom edges are visible.
-The edge patterns may be partially obscured, depending on the value of the horizontal margin parameter (see below).
+The edge patterns may be partially obscured, depending on the choice of the alignment pattern position (see below).

-The alignment pattern is a vertical column displaying a thin black line imaged in front of the picture.
-This line can be seen in the edge patterns.
-The print needs to be aligned relative to the lens sheet so that this line is parallel to the picture edge.
+The alignment pattern is a vertical column displaying a black hairline imaged in front of the picture.
+The print needs to be aligned relative to the lens sheet so that this hairline is parallel to the picture edge.
+This guarantees parallelism between the printed and the lenticular grids.

 The center pattern is used for centering.
-For this alignment, the picture must be viewed from the center.
-When the picture is properly centered, the line appears at the center of the center pattern, both at top and at bottom.
+For this alignment, the picture must be viewed from the center, preferably with a single eye.
+When the picture is properly centered, the line appears at the center of the center alignment pattern, both at top and at bottom.